jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 * Covers whole language, not just a well-advised subset.
 * In truth, Closure compiler works over a subset of javascript rather than the whole language.

+Why not require
+* What it is
+* Why so popular
+** Why a loader is necessary - js doesn't come with an import statement ** How it can be done in the language itself without an import statement
+* Meant more for AMD than for single-load code
+** Situations AMD is good for - large site, most visitors don't need all the code loaded ** Depends on run-time component to be loaded even after code has been optimised ** Small compatible versions exist that just do loading (almond)
+** Why ultimately not suitable for a library like this

+Why testing post-concatenation is good idea.

 polyfilling
 -----------